 Need more advice or inspiration for your project?
 Get two free tickets to the Homebuilding & Renovating Show.

 No matter how organised or experienced you are, renovating is a stressful and time consuming process, so unless a project is guaranteed to give you either your dream home, or make you money, you are taking on the wrong property.
 You want to renovate, not rebuild.
 At auction, novice investors sometimes ‘buy blind’.

-If you’re buying an old building, check whether it’s listed, as this will severely limit the changes you can make, plus as a new owner you’re legally liable for rectifying any past illegal works, often at huge expense.
+If you’re buying an old property, check whether it’s a listed building, as this will severely limit the changes you can make, plus as a new owner you’re legally liable for rectifying any past illegal works, often at huge expense.
 Generally, unless you have a bottomless budget, avoid:

 - properties built to a substandard quality, such as some cheaper Victorian terraces built without firebreak party walls in lofts and with worryingly thin single brick rear additions (which cause problems with mortgage lenders)

 - those that have suffered botched alterations such as chimney breasts and internal walls illegally removed without Building Regulations’ consent.

 Anything likely to need expensive structural work is best avoided, or your budget will vanish surprisingly fast on hidden defects to drains and roof structures rather than fittings and finishes.
 Instead, try to find houses in shabby decorative condition which look ‘worse than they are’, just needing a decorative makeover and some updating to kitchens and bathrooms.